-The formal model for L2 phonemic categorization advanced here bridges the gap between speech perception research and linguistic theory by applying for the first time the explicit hypotheses of Full Transfer and Full Access (Schwartz & Sprouse, 1996) to L2 speech perception.
+The formal model for L2 phonemic categorization advanced here bridges the gap between speech perception research and linguistic theory, by applying the explicit hypotheses of Full Transfer and Full Access to L2 speech perception for the first time.
 We defined Full Transfer as the transfer of L1 categories, L1 perceptual mappings, and L1 blank slates to the initial state of the interlanguage perception grammar, and we defined Full Access as the access to an L1-like category formation device and to an L1-like constraint reranking device.
-In this section, we raise the question as to whether these five ingredients were really attested in the experiments and to what extent our results contradict or confirm other theories.
+In this section, we will raise the question whether these five ingredients were really attested in the experiments, and to what extent our results contradict or confirm other theories.